-Several sections of the existing law are amended to incorporate this new designation and to clarify the roles and responsibilities of health care providers, institutions, and data utilities in the use and disclosure of electronic health care information.
+Several sections of the existing law are updated to incorporate this new designation and clarify the roles and responsibilities of health care providers, institutions, and data utilities in handling electronic health care information.
 Notably, the bill emphasizes the importance of consent for disclosing health care information and outlines the liability protections for entities that comply with requests to exclude individual information from record locator services.
-Overall, the bill aims to enhance the functionality and integration of health data management within the state's health care system.
+Additionally, it allows for disclosures to entities outside the state, ensuring that the framework for electronic medical records remains robust and adaptable to evolving health care needs.

 Statutes affected: introduced version: 24-14B-1, 24-14B-3, 24-14B-6, 24-14B-7, 24-14B-8, 24-14B-10